Boosting Search Engines with Interactive Agents: Experiments

 \subsection{Agents Training and Inference}

-The DPR reader/selector and MuZero's $h_{\theta}$ function use 12-layer BERT systems.\footnote{BERT-base, initialized from \url{https://tfhub.dev/google/bert_uncased_L-12_H-768_A-12/1}.} To train the former, we generate for each query in NQ Train $200$ candidate passages from our BM25 system, picking one positive and $23$ negative passages for each query at random whenever the query is encountered during training (cf. the Appendix for more details).
-The reader/selector is not trained further.
+The machine reader and passage scorer, as well as MuZero's $h_{\theta}$ function, use 12-layer BERT systems.\footnote{BERT-base, initialized from \url{https://tfhub.dev/google/bert_uncased_L-12_H-768_A-12/1}.} To train the former, we generate for each query in NQ Train $200$ candidate passages from our BM25 system, picking one positive and $23$ negative passages for each query at random whenever the query is encountered during training.
+The reader/scorer is not trained further.
+MuZero's representation function is trained jointly with the rest of the MuZero system.

+For the T5 agent we start from the pretrained T5-11B (11 billion parameters) public checkpoint and continue training on the NQ Train Rocchio expansions.
+Training took about 5 days using 16 Cloud TPU v3.
+At inference time, we found that fixing the sessions to 20 steps worked best for both T5 and MuZero.
+Indeed, we observed performance increase monotonically with the search steps, with decreasing marginal gains (see Figure~\ref{fig:e2e_metrics_length} where we plot the NQ Dev performance of one of our T5 agents as well as the supervised Rocchio sessions, as a function of the number of refinement steps).
+We report detailed training configurations and ablations in Appendix~\ref{sect:config}.

 The MuZero implementation is scaled and distributed via an agent-learner setup~\citep{pmlr-v80-espeholt18a} in the SEED~RL~\citep{seedrl2020} framework allowing for centralized batching of inference for effective use of accelerators.
-MuZero is trained on NQ Train for a total of 2.6 million steps ($\approx$10 days) using 500 CPU-based actors and 4 Cloud TPU v2 for inference and training on the learner.\footnote{For details, see https://cloud.google.com/tpu.} For each step, 100 simulations are performed.
-During training, we limit sessions to a maximum of five steps.
+MuZero is trained on NQ Train for a total of 1.6 million steps ($\approx$10 days) using 500 CPU-based actors and 4 Cloud TPU v2 for inference and training on the learner.\footnote{For details, see https://cloud.google.com/tpu.} For each step, 100 simulations are performed.
+During training, we limit sessions to a maximum of 20 steps.
 The agent also can decide to stop early by selecting a dedicated stop action.

-The T5 agent\footnote{We start from the pretrained T5-Large (770 million parameters) checkpoint.} is first trained on the expansions from the synthetic QA data for 60k steps followed by another 200 steps on the NQ Train expansions.
-Training took about 1.5 days using 16 Cloud TPU v3.
-At inference time, we found that fixing the sessions to 10 steps worked best for both T5 and MuZero.
-We report detailed training configurations and ablations in the Appendix.
+Training of MuZero can be improved by providing \emph{advice} to the actors.
+An actor may receive information about which terms $w_t$ should be promoted, $w_t\in\Sigma^{{\scriptscriptstyle \uparrow}}_t$, or demoted, $w_t\in\Sigma^{{\scriptscriptstyle \downarrow}}_t$.
+The probability of an episode receiving advice starts at $0.5$ and decays linearly to 0 in one million steps.